 In many auto accident cases, there are no formal requirements that you must comply with before filing your lawsuit.
-Many car accident attorneys, as a matter of practice before filing suit, often send a “demand” to the responsible driver’s car insurance company.
+Often a Kansas City auto accident lawyer, as a matter of practice before filing suit, will send a “demand” to the responsible driver’s car insurance company.
 This demand can set the stage for settlement negotiations which often result in a settlement, making an auto accident lawsuit unnecessary.

 Formal prerequisites to filing suit exist for some car accident claims.
 One example is a claim against the United States Government for injuries which occurred in a car accident with a federal vehicle.
 In this case, the Federal Tort Claims Act has special requirements for filing an administrative claim with the appropriate Federal agency before the injured person may file a lawsuit.